The Walt Disney Company (DIS) - GuruFocus.com

-SAN DIEGO, May 17, 2023 (GLOBE NEWSWIRE) -- Robbins LLP reminds investors that a shareholder filed a class action on behalf of purchasers of The Walt Disney Company (: DIS) common stock between December 10, 2020 and November 8, 2022.
+Robbins+LLP reminds investors that a shareholder filed a class action on behalf of purchasers of The Walt Disney Company (NYSE: DIS) common stock between December 10, 2020 and November 8, 2022.
 The Walt Disney Company, an entertainment company, conducts operations in media networks, studio entertainment, theme parks and resorts, consumer products, and Internet and direct marketing.

 For more information, submit a form, email Aaron Dumas, Jr., or give us a call (800) 350-6003.

-What is this Case About: The Walt Disney Company (DIS, Financial) Misled Investors Regarding the Success of the Disney+ Platform
+What is this Case About: The Walt Disney Company (DIS) Misled Investors Regarding the Success of the Disney+ Platform

 On November 8, 2022, Disney issued a press release reporting the Company's disappointing financial results for its fourth quarter and fiscal year ended October 1, 2022.
 The Company’s DTC segment, which includes streaming services Disney+, ESPN+, Hulu, and Hotstar, reported a monumental operating loss of $1.47 billion compared to a $630 million loss in the same quarter the year prior.
 The Company also reported a decline in its average revenue per Disney+ subscriber, as more customers subscribed through a discounted bundle with the Company’s other services.
 Notably, the bundled offering made up about 40% of domestic subscribers, confirming that Disney was relying on short-term promotional efforts to boost subscriber growth while impairing the platform’s longterm profitability.
 In response, the price of Disney common stock fell $13.15 per share, or more than 13%, on November 9, 2022.